chef/chef-powershell-shim/README.md

 RSpec for test driven development, so you'll need to get a development environment running.
 Follow the above procedure ("Installing from Git") to get your local copy of the source running.

-## Testing

-Tests can be executed from the Chef.PowerShell.Tests project in Visual Studio.

-When you submit a PR these tests will run automatically on Appveyor.

 # License